mainmatter/playbook/src/project-procedure/digital-products/README.md

 ## Product Development

-In the product development stage of a product increment, feature concepts are turned into usable application features, iteratively building up the product over time.
+In the product development stage of a product increment, feature concepts are turned into usable functionality in the application, iteratively building up the product over time.
 During this process, each feature concept is broken down into fine-grained and more detailed tasks which are then proceeded to be implemented by the project team (see [development process](../development-process/#development-process)).